Daniel Hittle: Arrest, trial, and imprisonment

 Unbeknownst to Hittle, an off-duty firefighter, who was at the traffic stop where Walker had been, had called for help using the officer's mobile radio.
 Hittle attempted to escape, but crashed his truck and then started a gunfight with authorities, only to surrender when he ran out of ammunition.
 Upon inspecting the Goss house, authorities noticed that Condon was still alive and drove her to the Baylor University Medical Center.
 Despite surviving her initial injuries, the girl was soon declared brain dead.
 Her surviving family members agreed to have the life-support system turned off, and consented to her organs being donated for science.

-After being treated for minor injuries suffered during the shootout, Hittle was interned at the Garland City Jail on $250,000 bail, where he was charged with capital murder and three counts of attempted murder with the police-related shootings.
+After being treated for minor injuries suffered during the shootout, Hittle was interned at the Garland City Jail on $250,000 bail, where he was charged with capital murder and three counts of attempted capital murder with the police-related shootings.
 After a several-months long trial, Hittle was convicted by jury verdict on all counts in August 1990, and subsequently sentenced to death.
 Due to his death sentence, it was decided that he would not be tried for the other deaths.
 Throughout the proceedings, Hittle was noted for his carefree and seemingly happy demeanor, with some witnesses testifying that he had bragged about his parents' murders and had spoken of killing police officers in the past.

 Over the following years, Hittle unsuccessfully attempted to appeal his sentence to both the state and federal courts, only for his death sentence to be upheld at each venue.
 On January 10, 1994, his final appeal to the Supreme Court of the United States was denied, effectively cementing his death sentence.